wiremock/wiremock-state-extension/README.md

 }
 ```

-## Store a state
+## Record a state

-The state is stored in `postServeActions` of a stub.
+The state is recorded in `withServeEventListener` of a stub.
 The following parameters have to be provided:

 <table>
 <tr>